Olympic Programme Commission

 - Hugh ROBERTSON

 - Andrew RYAN

 Director in charge

-Under the recommendations of Olympic Agenda 2020, passed unanimously by the IOC Session in December 2014, the IOC will now allow an Organising Committee of the Olympic Games (OCOG) to make a proposal for the inclusion of one or more additional events on the Olympic programme for that edition of the Olympic Games.
+Under the recommendations of Olympic Agenda 2020, passed unanimously by the IOC Session in December 2014, the IOC now allows an OCOG to make a proposal for the inclusion of one or more additional events on the Olympic programme for that edition of the Olympic Games.